 DIY Gold Foil Cocktail Napkins

-Good For: Canvas, hard surfaces, leather, etc.
+Good For: Canvas, hard surfaces, leather, cardboard, paper, wood, plaster, etc.

 Not Good For: Fabric.